perlindgren/lean_vips/README.md

 ### Evaluation

-Put your cursor at the end of line 7.
+Put your cursor at the end of line as shown below:

 ```lean
 #eval toBv32 (and  t0 t1 t2) [Cursor here]